Meet the Unite the Parks Team. Integrity, Intelligence, Energy

 Central Valley Advocate

 Lowell is an expert birder, advocate and active member of the California Democratic Party.
 He has been the President of Yosemite Area Audubon, and the winner of the Charles H. Callison Award for volunteerism, Audubon's highest national honor.
-He has pursued environmental and social justice all his life, working on the Audubon's campaign to save the red-winged blackbird and California's anti-smoking initiatives, ensuring that we have clean air in our immediate vicinity in California.
+He has pursued environmental and social justice all his life, working on the Audubon's campaign to save the tri-colored blackbird.
+Audubon recently designated the Southern Sierra Nevada IBA in his honor.
+Read more about it here.

 Integrity is doing the right thing, even when no one is watching.
 C. S. Lewis